 In the 14 years since launch, the Monster Hunter franchise has reached a total of 48 million copies sold, making it a serious cash cow for Capcom.
 With the PC launch slated for third or fourth quarter of 2018, Capcom has every reason to break out the bubbly.

-The game has been rumoured to be in the works for Nintendo's Switch, although the likelihood of Monster Hunter: World launching for the platform has been shot down by Capcom's Haruhiro Tsujimoto.
+The game has been rumoured to be in the works for Nintendo's Switch, although the likelihood of Monster Hunter: World launching for the platform by Capcom's Haruhiro Tsujimoto.
 In case you didn't catch it, Tsujimoto was pretty vague on the matter, albeit heavily leaning towards "no".

-Monster Hunter: World's developers have already rolled out plenty of DLC content , with Horizon: Zero Dawn and Street Fighter armour sets of Aloy, Ryu and Sakura, respectively, already available.
-We've already reviewed the game , scoring it at 8/10.
+Monster Hunter: World's developers have already rolled out , with Horizon: Zero Dawn and Street Fighter armour sets of Aloy, Ryu and Sakura, respectively, already available.
+We've already , scoring it at 8/10.

 Seeing as how yours truly prefers PCs to their weaker gaming alternatives, we're confident the PC version will blow both PS4 and Xbox versions out of the water.
 Your turn Capcom.